 Most company directors will be pleased to hear that they can legitimately claim for the costs of an annual party for employees and partners, as long as a number of conditions are met.

 When and how is an annual event exempt from tax?

 For a party to be exempt from NICs and tax,

 - The event must be open to all directors and employees (or all employees in a specific department, or company location).

-- The event must be a recurring annual event, not a one-off event to celebrate winning a new contract, for example.
+- The event must be a recurring annual event such as a Christmas party, not a one-off event to celebrate winning a new contract, for example.

 - The total cost per head must not exceed £150.
 This figure has remained unchanged since 2003.